 Commodity/ Product Name Maximum Level (ML) (mg/kg) Step Reference or Adoption year Ref to CC Portion of the Commodity/Product to which the ML Applies Notes/Remarks Notes for CCCF Cereal grains (wheat, maize and barley) destined for further processing 2 Adopted 2015 CF "Destined for further processing" means intended to undergo an additional processing/treatment that has proven to reduce levels of DON before being used as an ingredient in foodstuffs, otherwise processed or offered for human consumption.
 Codex members may define the processes that have been shown to reduce levels.
 For sampling plan, see Annex.
 Flour, meal, semolina and flakes derived from wheat, maize or barley 1 Adopted 2015 CF For sampling plan, see Annex.
-Cereal-based foods for infants and young children 0.2 Adopted 2015 CF ML applies to the commodity on a dry matter basis.
-All cereal-based foods intended for infants (up to 12 months) and young children (12 to 36 months).
-For sampling plan, see Annex.
+Cereal-based foods for infants and young children 0.2 Adopted 2015 CF Whole commodity as sold; not reconstituted or otherwise prepared for consumption Relevant Codex commodity standard is CXS 74-1981.
+The ML applies to all cereal-based foods intended for infants (up to 12 months) and young children (12 to 36 months)

 The PMTDI is based on a chronic dietary study with mice, applying a safety factor of 100.
 An intake at the level of the PMTDI is not expected to result in effects of DON on the immune system, growth or reproduction, which are the most critical effects.
 JECFA in 2001 recommended that toxic equivalency factors relative to DON be developed for the other trichothecenes commonly occurring in cereal grains, if sufficient data become available.
-The JECFA estimated that the PMTDI for DON could be exceeded in 4 out of 5 GEMS/Food regional diets.
+The JECFA estimated that the PMTDI for DON could be exceeded in 4 out of 5

+GEMS/Food regional diets.